- Social Responsibility

 5. Increasing access to naloxone saves lives.

 Expanding access to naloxone gives more people a chance to get the help they need: according to the National Bureau of Economic Research, five states that have adopted Naloxone Access Laws have seen a nine to 11 percent reduction in opioid-related deaths.
-Over the past two years, CVS Health has worked to expand access to naloxone without individual prescriptions in 42 states, most recently to CVS Pharmacy patients in South Dakota.
+Over the past two years, CVS Health has worked to expand access to naloxone without individual prescriptions in 43 states.

 For more information about our efforts in the fight against opioid abuse, visit our Prescription Drug Abuse information center.
 And to stay informed about the most talked-about topics in health care, register for content alerts and our bi-weekly health care newsletter.